 - “Find data” – this is the step when you need to perform chosen action in Amelia so the Zapier can return the data.
 Click “TEST & REVIEW” and perform the action in Amelia.
 Since we’ve chosen the “booking completed” action, we will make a booking in Amelia.
 You will see that Zapier will load to find the data.

 Once Zapier finds the data you will see an option like in the picture below.

 Click on the “Hook A” and you will see all data that Zapier returned from the booking.

 3. In the “Do this” section you need to choose a tool with which you will connect Amelia.
 In our example we will choose Google Spreadsheet, but you can choose MailChimp, Facebook Lead, Zoho CRM, WooCommerce, or any other application available in Zapier.
 Write the name of the application in the Search section to easily find it and click on it.

 Since we’ve chosen the Google Sheets for the “Choose Action Event” option we will choose “Create Spreadsheet Row” and then click “CONTINUE”.

 Choose Google Sheets account, and click “CONTINUE”.
 Choose a spreadsheet and a worksheet and again, click “CONTINUE”.
 Zapier will return the names of the columns so you can connect them with the returned data.

-Here we have explained the process of connecting Amelia with Google Spreadsheet using Zapier for sending the data after booked appointment.
-The process maybe looks complicated, but you will not have to do this each time, only the first time when you set hook for one of the actions.
-The other two actions (canceled and rescheduled appointment/event) are very similar, except they differ in one step of the process where for canceling you need to cancel appointment or event and for rescheduling you need to reschedule the appointment or event so the Zapier can return the data.
+We have explained here the process of connecting Amelia with Google Spreadsheet using Zapier for sending the data after a booked appointment.
+The process looks complicated maybe, but you will not have to do this each time, only the first time when you set a hook for one of the actions.
+The other two actions (canceled and rescheduled appointment/event) are very similar, except they differ in one step of the process where for canceling you need to cancel an appointment or event, and for rescheduling you need to reschedule the appointment or event so the Zapier can return the data.